jeju5/management/cs/aws/aws_developer.md

   * CloudWatch is performance monitor tool (health, operational status)
   * CloudTrail is API logger/debugger tool (API logs)
   * AWS Config records the state of AWS environment
+* In CloudWatch, you can create a cron event to regularly trigger something like backing up a DB.

 # Other Topics & Tips